ykacer/Deep_Learning_DataScientist_Challenge/README.md

 We will further use [utm](https://pypi.org/project/utm/) python package to convert those points into `UTM` Project Coordinate System and get points as (x,y) coordinates in meters.

-But first, we need to load the shapes using [pyshapefile](https://pypi.org/project/pyshp/) python package to read the shapefile containing a bouding box and polygons points list associated to each shape.
+But first, we need to load the shapes using [pyshapefile](https://pypi.org/project/pyshp/) python package to read the shapefile containing a bouding box and a polygon points list associated to each shape.

 ```